thetoto-templates/tmp/vps/README.md

 # VPS stack

-This repository contains docker-compose files.
+This repository contains docker-compose files of my VPS setup.

 I use portainer and its git functionality to deploy these files and update my compose files without ssh access, but they can be used like any other `compose.yaml` file